MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-linux-deployment-on-sap.md

 The following link details how to schedule a scan: [How to schedule scans with Microsoft Defender for Endpoint (Linux) | Microsoft Learn](linux-schedule-scan-mde.md).

 Large SAP systems might have more than 20 SAP application servers each with a connection to the SAPMNT NFS share.
 Twenty or more application servers simultaneously scanning the same NFS server will likely overload the NFS server.
-By default Microsoft Defender for Endpoint for Linux won't scan NFS sources.
+By default, Defender for Endpoint on Linux doesn't scan NFS sources.

 If there's a requirement to scan SAPMNT then this scan should be configured on one or two VMs only.